Patrick O’Heffernan. Host, Music FridayLive!,

-The Dorothy Chandler Pavilion is LA’s Lincoln Center.
-Part of the LA Music Center – one of the nation’s largest performing arts clusters- the DCP seats 3,156 people in four floors and features crystal chandeliers, wide curving stairways and rich, gold, brass, and glass décor.
+The Dorothy Chandler Pavilion is LA’s version of New York’s famed Lincoln Performing Arts Center.
+Part of the LA Music Center complex – one of the nation’s largest performing arts clusters- the DCP seats 3,156 people in four floors and features crystal chandeliers, wide curving stairways and rich, gold, brass, and glass décor.
 Opened in 1964 after 9 years of fundraising and wrangling, DCP is now home to the Los Angeles Philharmonic and it hosts traveling classical acts like the Shen Yun Dance from China and the Alvin Ailey Dance Group.

 However, if you stick around to 11:30 pm on special Saturday nights, the Philharmonic devotees are long gone, the doors reopen and Sleepless, the after-hours party starts.
 Sleepless is the Music Center ’s late night program aimed at the Red Bull generation.
 Last week’s Sleepless took on the time-honored Mexican tradition of fiesta de quince años or Quinceañera, the presenting of a family’s 15-year old daughter to the world as transitioning from childhood to womanhood (think debutant ball in Spanish).